python-effect/effect/README.md

 # Pure Snakes

-puresnakes is a library for helping you write purely functional code.
+puresnakes is a library for helping you write purely functional code by isolating the effects (that is, state manipulation and IO) in your code.

-Primarily it is a container for [puresnakes.effect](puresnakes/effect.py), which is a way to write purely functional code which deals with effects in an isolated way.
+You'll want to check out [puresnakes.effect](puresnakes/effect.py).

 # Thanks